9 Cardio Home Exercises That Don’t Involve RunningArticle posted in: Fitness

 - Jump your feet out to the sides and bring your arms up over your head simultaneously.

 - Jump again, lowering your hands and bringing your feet together.
-As you land, keep your weight in your toes, eventually landing on the heels.
-(This reduces the impact on your ankles, hips and knees.)
+As you jump, distribute your weight throughout the foot (eventually landing on the heels) to reduce the impact on your ankles, hips and knees.

 - Keep your knees relaxed throughout, never locked.